looker-open-source/sdk-codegen/packages/extension-sdk-react/README.md

 ## Usage

-The Extension SDK for react contains of a provider that allows child components to access the Extension SDK.
+The Extension SDK for react contains a provider that allows child components to access the Extension SDK.

 ### Provider